 ‘You as a journalist have flexibility, but I’m sure that if you are the head of an investment bank, it could be catastrophic,’ Uvnäs-Moberg argues.
 ‘What I see in the institutions where I’ve been working is that the real careerists don’t do this.
 There is a group of men that are so testosterone-linked, that I don’t think they will ever stay at home with the children.’

 Yet big Swedish companies such as the tech giant Ericsson actively encourage their male workers to take longer parental leave, which suggests that Sweden’s latte pappas remain useful employees.
 Perhaps a temporary lull in the competitive drive of returning fathers is more than made up for by the retained expertise of the mothers better able to continue their careers.

 Back at the drop-in centre, Lisa and Karin remain convinced that giving all fathers a six-month dose of hands-on parenting would vanquish forever the brash, aggressive, insensitive man.
 ‘If you are closely connected to a child,’ Karin says, ‘you can’t be tough and hard.’

 Soon, the assembled mammas and pappas begin squeezing themselves into the centre’s back room for the daily singing session.
 As they come to the final rousing ballad, which everyone sings while wafting a multicoloured parachute in the air, memories well up of the hundred or more mornings I must have spent in this room, rocking from side to side with either my daughter or my son on my lap.
-Whatever the final impact of Sweden’s experiment on fathers, there’s one latte pappa who will never be the same again.Make a donation
+Whatever the final impact of Sweden’s experiment on fathers, there’s one latte pappa who will never be the same again.Support Aeon: make a one-off donation